-The United States food supply system encompasses a multi-faceted production and delivery system of food products, commonly referred to as a “farm-to-table” or “farm-to-plate” system.
+The United States food supply system encompasses a multi-faceted production and delivery system of food products.
 Essential system components include the production, processing, preparing, packaging, labeling, distribution, and, of course, consumption of food.
 At each of these stages, food products may be exposed to various levels of risk.

-Additional factors that challenge the efficacy of the U.S. food safety regulatory regime include evolving public attitudes towards food safety, changes in food production and technology, concerns about the changing nature of foodborne illnesses, threats of food terrorism, and the growth of private standards in the food industry.
+Additional factors that challenge the efficacy of the United States food safety regulatory regime include evolving public attitudes towards food safety, changes in food production and technology, concerns about the changing nature of foodborne illnesses, threats of food terrorism, and the growth of private standards in the food industry.

 Foodborne illness outbreaks are becoming increasingly widespread and complicated.
 Years ago, an outbreak of foodborne illness was confined to a local community, generally caused by meat at a reception or a potluck dinner.
 Our food system has grown from a localized system with isolated food safety incidents to a global system where food safety incidents can affect people worldwide.
-Changes in food transportation, preparation, storage, and consumption cause foodborne illness outbreaks to affect many persons living across the nation.
+Changes in food transportation, preparation, storage, and consumption cause foodborne illness outbreaks to affect a widespread range of people living across the nation.
 Further, these cases of illness occur over longer periods of time.
 The safety of imported food raises additional concern (for more information, see the Biosecurity Reading Room).
-Foodborne illness outbreaks, some of which are highly-publicized incidents, have resulted in a public outcry for more stringent measures to safeguard food supplies.
+Foodborne illness outbreaks, some of which are highly publicized incidents, have resulted in public outcry for more stringent measures to safeguard food supplies.

 Development of Federal Food Safety Regulations

-In 1930, the Bureau of Chemistry became the Food and Drug Administration and began battling to revise the 1906 Food and Drug Act.
-The FDA was unsuccessful until 1937, when elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 persons, many of whom were children.
+In 1930, the Bureau of Chemistry became the Food and Drug Administration (FDA).
+In 1933, the FDA introduced a bill to senate recommending a complete revision of the 1906 Food and Drug Act, but the bill did not pass.
+However, in 1937, elixir of sulfanilamide, which contained poisonous diethylene glycol (anti-freeze), killed 107 persons, many of whom were children.
 This tragedy spurred legislative action, and in 1938 Congress strengthened federal food safety regulatory authority with the passage of the Federal Food, Drug, and Cosmetic Act (FDCA).
-The 1938 Act also created standards of identity, quality and fill of container that are the subject of much discussion today.
-In 1957, the Poultry Products Inspection Act (PPIA), which is similar to the Meat Inspection Act (MIA), was enacted in response to a rapidly expanding market for processed poultry products.
+The 1938 Act also created standards of identity, quality, and fill of container that are the subject of much discussion today.
+Similarly, the Poultry Products Inspection Act (PPIA), which is similar to the FMIA, was enacted in 1957 in response to a rapidly expanding market for processed poultry products.

 Throughout the 1980’s, a growing interest developed in the effect of nutrition on health.
 At the same time, the food processing industry continued a trend of producing food nationally rather than locally.
 Various states implemented non-uniform laws to regulate health and nutrition claims, which the national industry asserted interfered with interstate commerce.
 In 1990, Congress responded by enacting the Nutrition Labeling and Education Act (NLEA) that requires nearly all packaged foods to bear nutritional labeling and requires nutritional and health claims for foods to be consistent with the terms defined by the FDA.
 NLEA preempts state requirements on food standards, nutritional labeling, and health claims.
 For more information, see the Food Labeling Reading Room.

 In 1993, an outbreak of E. coli 0157:H7 in the Pacific Northwest caused 400 illnesses and four deaths.
-In response to public demands for safer ground beef products, the Food Safety Inspection Service (FSIS) issued a rule implementing Hazard Analysis and Critical Control Point (HACCP) Systems.
+In response to public demands for safer ground beef products, the Food Safety Inspection Service (FSIS), an agency within the USDA, issued a rule implementing Hazard Analysis and Critical Control Point Systems (HACCP).
 The rule focuses on the prevention and reduction of microbial pathogens on raw products that can cause illness and applies to meat and poultry plants in the United States.
-By 2004, HACCP was required by the USDA in all meat and poultry processing plants and by FDA in juice and seafood producing facilities.
+By 2004, HACCP was required by the USDA in all meat and poultry processing plants and by the FDA in juice and seafood producing facilities.

 Consistent with historical patterns of response to food crises, the federal government responded to the threat of food terrorism following September 11, 2001, by enacting new food laws to be applied within the established food regulatory system.
 The emerging regulation is largely encompassed in the Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (Bioterrorism Act).
 The Bioterrorism Act requires registration of food facilities, the establishment and maintenance of records, and prior notice of importation of food.
-The Bioterrorism Act also grants FDA additional enforcement authority.
+The Bioterrorism Act also grants additional enforcement authority to the FDA.

-In response to increasing incidents of food borne illness in the early 2000’s President Barak Obama signed into law the Food Safety Modernization Act (FSMA) in 2011.
-The Food Safety Modernization Act is considered the first major piece of federal legislation addressing food safety since 1938.
-FSMA gives FDA new authorities to regulate the way food are grown, harvested, and processed.
-FSMA also allows FDA to focus more on preventing food safety problems rather than relying primarily on reacting to problems after they occur.
+In response to increasing incidents of food borne illness in the early 2000’s, President Barak Obama signed the Food Safety Modernization Act (FSMA) (P.L.
+111-353) into law in 2011.
+The FSMA is considered the first major piece of federal legislation addressing food safety since 1938.
+The FSMA gives the FDA new authorities to regulate the way food is grown, harvested, and processed.
+The FSMA also allows the FDA to focus more on preventing food safety problems rather than primarily reacting to problems after they occur.
 Under FSMA, food facilities are required to implement a Food Safety Plan after conducting a Hazard Analysis of Risk-Based Preventive Controls (HARPC).
-This type of approach is very similar to the HACCP model employed by USDA.
-Further, FSMA provides FDA with greater regulatory authority; namely the authority to issue a mandatory recall when a company fails to voluntarily recall unsafe food after being asked to by FDA.
+This type of approach is very similar to the HACCP model employed by the FSIS in that it is a risk-based approach to the prevention of food safety outbreaks.
+Further, the FSMA provides the FDA with greater regulatory authority; namely the authority to issue a mandatory recall when a company fails to voluntarily recall unsafe food after being asked to by the FDA.

 Role of Federal Agencies

 Within the food safety statutory framework are several administrating federal agencies, each with specific responsibilities related to the safety of the nation’s food supply.
-Although a total of thirteen federal agencies play ancillary or supporting roles in the regulation of food safety, the Food and Drug Administration (FDA) and the U.S. Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS) have most of the regulatory responsibility.
-FSIS generally regulates all meat, poultry and egg products as well as catfish while FDA regulates almost all other foods and beverages.
+Although a total of thirteen federal agencies play ancillary or supporting roles in the regulation of food safety, the FDA and the FSIS have most of the regulatory responsibility.
+The FSIS generally regulates all meat, poultry, and egg products, as well as catfish, while the FDA regulates almost all other foods and beverages.

-FDA has jurisdiction over all “food” under the FDCA.
-The FDCA grants food regulatory authority to the Secretary of Health and Human Services (HHS), who has delegated its authority to FDA, which is an agency within HHS.
-The FSIS, an agency within the United States Department of Agriculture (USDA), has food-safety and inspection jurisdiction over products containing more than “small amounts” of meat, poultry, and processed egg products under the FMIA and PPIA.
-An example of the role of another agency with food safety responsibility is the Environmental Protection Agency (EPA), which under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) establishes tolerances for pesticide residues in or on raw agricultural commodities and processed food products.
-For a discussion of FIFRA, visit the Pesticides Reading Room.
+The FDA is an agency within the Secretary of Health and Human Services (HHS).
+The FDCA grants food regulatory authority to the HSS, which has delegated its authority to the FDA.
+Accordingly, the FDA has jurisdiction over all “food” under the FDCA.
+The FSIS has food-safety and inspection jurisdiction over products containing more than “small amounts” of meat, poultry, and processed egg products under the PPIA and FMIA (see exact percentages below) Another example of an agency with food safety responsibility is the Environmental Protection Agency (EPA), which under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), establishes tolerances for pesticide residues in or on raw agricultural commodities and processed food products.
+For a discussion of the FIFRA, visit the Pesticides Reading Room.

-The respective regulatory approaches of the USDA/FSIS and FDA are markedly divergent.
+The respective regulatory approaches of the FSIS and FDA are markedly divergent.
 Under FSIS jurisdiction, meat and poultry products must be approved prior to marketing.
-In contrast, food products under FDA’s jurisdiction can be marketed without prior approval by FDA.
-FSIS conducts continuous inspection at meat packing plants and requires trained inspectors to be on duty to examine meat animals both before and after slaughter.
+In contrast, food products under the FDA’s jurisdiction can be marketed without prior approval.
+The FSIS conducts continuous inspection at meat packing plants and requires trained inspectors to be on duty to examine meat animals both before and after slaughter.
 FSIS also inspects products prior to shipment to consumers.
-In contrast, FDA inspects facilities on average once every three to five years.
-FDA’s food safety budget and workforce are much smaller than those available to FSIS.
-There is also the problem in demarcating the regulatory authority of these two agencies for food facilities and food products that fall under the jurisdiction of both agencies.
-Famous examples include pizza and soup products, both of which contain ingredients that may fall under the jurisdiction of either the FDA or multiple USDA agencies.
-Another classic example is the deli whose “closed-face” sandwiches containing meat may be regulated by the FDA, while “open-face” sandwiches may be regulated by the FSIS.
+In contrast, the FDA inspects facilities on average once every three to five years.
+The FDA’s food safety budget and workforce are much smaller than those available to the FSIS.

 Despite these efforts of cooperation and coordination, the multi-agency delegation of food safety responsibilities has been criticized by many who advocate a single food safety agency.
-Many believe that a unified food safety agency with responsibility for the safety of the U.S. food supply is preferable to the existing multi-agency system.
-On the other hand, supporters of the existing U.S. food regulatory system point out that the system is strong and flexible because of the coordinated interactions among authorities and that these complementary and interdependent food safety missions create a comprehensive and effective system.
-Many are also concerned that the disparate regulatory culture particularly at the FDA and FSIS would make merging resources and personnel problematic.
+Many believe that a unified food safety agency with responsibility for the safety of the entire United States food supply is preferable over the existing multi-agency system.
+On the other hand, supporters of the existing United States food regulatory system point out that the system is strong and flexible because of the coordinated interactions among authorities.
+Supporters believe that these complementary and interdependent food safety missions create a comprehensive and effective system.
+Many are also concerned that the disparate regulatory culture, particularly at the FDA and FSIS, would make merging resources and personnel problematic.